The Peace Corps Fellows Program at Columbia University Teachers College

 For the past three decades, Peace Corps Fellows Program alumni have supported incoming Fellows by hosting them in their classrooms, providing advice and leading professional development workshops.

 The Peace Corps Fellows participate in a rigorous and rewarding program that provides opportunities to both teach and learn with a cohort of RPCVs.
-Jaffe Fellows can choose to teach in the following content areas: math, science, English, social studies, special education or bilingual/ bicultural education in Mandarin or Spanish.
+Jaffe Fellows can choose to teach in the following content areas: teaching English as a second language, mathematics, science, English, social studies, special education or bilingual/ bicultural education in Mandarin or Spanish.

 Benefits for Coverdell Fellows